golang-migrate/migrate/FAQ.md

 Database-specific locking features are used by *some* database drivers to prevent multiple instances of migrate from running migrations at the same time the same database at the same time.
 For example, the MySQL driver uses the `GET_LOCK` function, while the Postgres driver uses the `pg_advisory_lock` function.

+#### Do I need to create a table for tracking migration version used?
+No, it is done automatically.
+This information will be kept in the table `schema_migrations` in the database that you have configured.